General Instructions for the use of your MeLuna menstrual cup

 Keep in mind that your vagina slants towards your back.
 When insterting for the first time it is sometimes helpful to think ‘back and up’ rather than just straight up.

-Should you experience problems when inserting your MeLuna menstrual cup, we recommend the use of water based lubricant.
 You will find the most comfortable position of your MeLuna menstrual cup over time.
 Some women prefer to position it very close to their cervix, others prefer to place the cup closer to the vaginal entrance.
 MeLuna menstrual cups should not be inserted too shallow or close to the vaginal entrance because this could cause discomfort when sitting down.

 Folding Techniques for Menstrual Cups